-$\mathbf{5}$

-Except as otherwise provided by the Secretary in paragraph (4), the total methane emissions charge with respect to any foreign country shall be deter mined separately with respect to each methane ad justment substance.

-6 "(3) NATURAL GAS MEASURED BY ENERGY 7 CONTENT.-In the case of natural gas, subpara8 graphs (A) and (B) of paragraph (1) shall each be 9 applied by substituting 'energy content' for 'volume'.

-10 ((4) METHANE ADJUSTMENT SUBSTANCES 11 PRODUCED OR EXTRACTED IN MORE THAN 1 COUN-12 TRY.-The Secretary shall provide rules for deter-13 mining the tax imposed under paragraph (1) with 14 respect to a substance which was produced or ex-15 tracted in more than 1 country which determines 16 such tax on the basis of the proportion of the pro-17 duction or extraction that occurred in such country.
-18 "(c) Methane Adjustment Substance.-

-19 "(1) IN GENERAL.-The term 'methane adjust20 ment substance' means petroleum and natural gas.
-21 "(2) RECOMMENDATION OF ADDITIONAL SUB22 STANCES.-

-23 "(A) IN GENERAL.-Not later than 2 years 24 after the date of the enactment of this Act, and 25 each 2 years thereafter, the Secretary shall sub-
+1 Except as otherwise provided by the Secretary in 2 paragraph (4), the total methane emissions charge 3 with respect to any foreign country shall be deter- 4 mined separately with respect to each methane ad- 5 justment substance.
+6 "(3) Natural gas measured by energy 7 CONTENT.-In the case of natural gas, subpara- 8 graphs (A) and (B) of paragraph (1) shall each be 9 applied by substituting 'energy content' for 'volume'.
+10 "(4) Methane adjustment substances 11 PRODUCED OR EXTRACTED IN MORE THAN 1 COUN- 12 TRY.-The Secretary shall provide rules for deter- 13 mining the tax imposed under paragraph (1) with 14 respect to a substance which was produced or ex- 15 tracted in more than 1 country which determines 16 such tax on the basis of the proportion of the pro- 17 duction or extraction that occurred in such country.
+18 "(c) Methane Adjustment Substance.- 19 "(1) IN GENERAL.-The term 'methane adjust- 20 ment substance' means petroleum and natural gas.
+21 "(2) Recommendation of additional sub- 22 STANCES.- 23 "(A) In general.-Not later than 2 years 24 after the date of the enactment of this Act, and 25 each 2 years thereafter, the Secretary shall sub-

-1 mit a written report to Congress regarding 2 whether additional substances that are reliant 3 on oil and natural gas as a feedstock in indus-4 trial processes, or otherwise have notable em-5 bodied methane emissions, should be added to 6 the list of methane adjustment substances sub-7 ject to this section.

-8 "(B) CONSULTATION.-In assessing sub-9 stances to recommend for inclusion under this 10 paragraph, the Secretary shall consult with the 11 United States International Trade Commission 12 and International Trade Administration on 13 whether domestic producers, including specific 14 domestic facilities, have lower embodied meth-15 ane emissions than producers in other countries.
-16

-17 "(C) ANALYSIS.-Each report under this 18 paragraph shall be accompanied by an analysis 19 prepared by the Secretary, after consultation 20 with the United States International Trade 21 Commission, of-

-"(i) the effect of the proposed expansion of the methane border adjustment mechanism to include additional substances, and
+1 mit a written report to Congress regarding 2 whether additional substances that are reliant 3 on oil and natural gas as a feedstock in indus- 4 trial processes, or otherwise have notable em- 5 bodied methane emissions, should be added to 6 the list of methane adjustment substances sub- 7 ject to this section.
+8 "(B) Consultation.-In assessing sub- 9 stances to recommend for inclusion under this 10 paragraph, the Secretary shall consult with the 11 United States International Trade Commission 12 and International Trade Administration on 13 whether domestic producers, including specific 14 domestic facilities, have lower embodied meth- 15 ane emissions than producers in other coun- 16 tries.
+17 "(C) Analysis.-Each report under this 18 paragraph shall be accompanied by an analysis 19 prepared by the Secretary, after consultation 20 with the United States International Trade 21 Commission, of- 22 "(i) the effect of the proposed expan- 23 sion of the methane border adjustment 24 mechanism to include additional sub- 25 stances, and

-7 1 "(ii) the economic, employment, and 2 environmental costs in the United States if 3 the expansion does not include such addi- 4 tional substances.
-5 "(d) Estimates.- 6 "(1) IN GENERAL.-The total methane emis- 7 sions charge, and the amount described in sub- 8 section $(b)(1)(B)$, with respect to any foreign coun- 9 try for any calendar year shall be determined by the 10 Secretary on the basis of publicly available informa- 11 tion.
-12 "(2) Establishment of international 13 BODY TO COLLECT AND REPORT INFORMATION 14 The Secretary, in consultation with the governments 15 of countries that are major importers and exporters 16 of methane adjustment substances, shall facilitate 17 the establishment of an international body respon- 18 sible for providing for international consultations for 19 the establishment of interoperable standards, establishing a multi-stage certification process to track emissions throughout supply chains, and collecting and reporting data related to methane emissions.

-Standards developed under the preceding sentence

-shall be updated not less frequently than every 2
+1 "(ii) the economic, employment, and 2 environmental costs in the United States if 3 the expansion does not include such addi- 4 tional substances.
+5 "(d) Estimates.- 6 "(1) In general.-The total methane emis- 7 sions charge, and the amount described in sub- 8 section (b)(1)(B), with respect to any foreign coun- 9 try for any calendar year shall be determined by the 10 Secretary on the basis of publicly available informa- 11 tion.
+12 "(2) Establishment of international 13 BODY TO COLLECT AND REPORT INFORMATION.- 14 The Secretary, in consultation with the governments 15 of countries that are major importers and exporters 16 of methane adjustment substances, shall facilitate 17 the establishment of an international body respon- 18 sible for providing for international consultations for 19 the establishment of interoperable standards, estab- 20 lishing a multi-stage certification process to track 21 emissions throughout supply chains, and collecting 22 and reporting data related to methane emissions.
+23 Standards developed under the preceding sentence 24 shall be updated not less frequently than every 2 25 years.